-Example 1 - CHOLE episode risk adjustment:
+Example 1 - Breast biopsy episode risk adjustment:

-- A surgeon serves as the quarterback for 10 CHOLE episodes during calendar year 2019. - The total cost for each of those episodes is calculated using costs for all services included in the episode (medications, imaging and testing, evaluation and management, and so on). - The characteristics of the 10 patients and their episodes are used to assign a risk score to each individual episode.
+- A surgeon serves as the quarterback for 10 breast biopsy episodes during calendar year 2018. - The total cost for each of those episodes is calculated using costs for all services included in the episode (anesthesia, imaging and testing, evaluation and management, and so on). - The characteristics of the 10 patients and their episodes are used to assign a risk score to each individual episode.
 This risk score represents the relative expected costs of each episode based on clinical and patient factors such as age, gender, diagnoses, and disease comorbidities. - Episode risk is expressed as a relative score.
 A risk score of 1.000 represents the average risk of episodes for a given set of covered lives.
-An individual cholecystectomy episode that, based on its clinical and patient factors, is expected to be 10% higher cost than average would be assigned a risk score of 1.100 - The actual total cost for each of the surgeon's episodes is risk adjusted to compute risk-adjusted total cost.
-Actual cost is divided by episode risk score, so that higher risk episodes will have costs adjusted down while lower risk episodes will have costs adjusted up, allowing episodes with different risk to be fairly compared.
-For example, an episode with a total cost of \$33,000 and a risk score of 1.100 would have a risk-adjusted total cost of \$30,000.
+An individual breast biopsy episode that, based on its clinical and patient factors, is expected to be 10% higher cost than average would be assigned a risk score of 1.100 - The actual total cost for each of the surgeon's episodes is risk adjusted to compute risk-adjusted total cost.
+Actual cost is divided by episode risk score so that higher risk episodes will have costs adjusted down, while lower risk episodes will have costs adjusted up, allowing episodes with different risk to be fairly compared.
+For example, an episode with a total cost of \$33,000 and a risk score of 1.100 would have a risk-adjusted total cost of \$30,000. - The quarterback's overall performance is based on average risk adjusted cost for the 10 episodes.
+This amount can be compared with that of other providers and with targets to determine performance under the program.

-TennCare's Episodes of Care: description of risk adjustment for Wave 2 episodes Page 3 of 11
+TennCare's Episodes of Care: description of risk adjustment for Wave 5 episodes Page 3 of 10